nigels-code/projects/README.md

 I wrote this while following Maximilian Schwarzmuller's "Understanding Typescript" course.

-Technologies used: Typescript, HTML, CSS
+Technologies used: Typescript, HTML, CSS.

+I have set up a CI/CD pipeline between Github and Netlify.
+Open <https://projectsxx.netlify.app/> to see this project in production.

 ## Installation
 ```sh